dazinator/Dazinator.Extensions.Options/README.md

 For many this will be good enough and you do not need this library.

 However in an advanced scenario, suppose you wish to request new names at runtime.
-In this case you'd like to have a way to intercept and configure this new named options at the point it is requested for the first time.
+In this case you'd like to have a way to intercept and configure new named options at the point they are requested for the first time.

 This library provides such a mechanism, via some overloads for `Configure` that allow you to supply familiar constructs such as an `Action` to confiugre the options instance, or an `IConfiguration` at the point of request as opposed to registration, where the options name is provided to you as an argument.